how to buy a fixer-upper

 At the risk of pulling a Captain Obvious, a fixer-upper is a real property that needs, well, fixing up.

-That could mean anything from cosmetic updating to a complete gut of the building, and everything in between.
+That could mean anything from cosmetic updating to major renovations and gutting the building.
 On the cosmetic side, you may be able to make home improvements yourself on weekends over the next year.
 But for mechanical or structural repairs, plan on pulling permits and hiring licensed contractors.

 And, of course, the more work the property needs, the greater the discount you can expect on the purchase price.

 If this is your first home or investment property, stick with cosmetic improvements for your first rodeo.
-Trust me, you’ll still have more challenges than you expect.
+Avoid structural issues and major mechanical repairs at all costs.
+Trust me, you’ll still have more sweat equity challenges than you expect.

 Why Buy a Fixer-Upper House?